debpriya3011/Projects/capsule labs/README.md

 ## `bsp` — Multi-Site Master Scraper

-**A batch scraper that aggregates data across a list of target sites into a unified master database.**
+**A batch scraper that aggregates data across a list of about 250+ target sites into a unified master database.**

 Handles multiple source URLs, normalizes inconsistent data structures, and outputs a clean consolidated dataset.
 Designed for resilience and repeatability across scheduled runs.